captn3m0/crypto.koans/README.md

 3. Understanding File Formats in Crypto
 4. Curl Basics
 5. CA Certificates and CSRs

+See TODO.md for more details on planned Koans.

 This tries to prevent high-level tools and abstractions to get a better appreciation of how things are under the hood.
 However, while writing real-world crypto code, please use higher level abstractions such as `NaCl`.